Fitus/Zaloha.sh/README.md

 # Zaloha.sh

-Zaloha is a shellscript for synchronization of files and directories.
-It is a much simpler alternative to RSYNC, with key differences:
+Zaloha is a small and simple directory synchronizer:

- * Zaloha is a bash shellscript that uses only FIND, SORT and AWK.
+ * Zaloha is a BASH script that uses only FIND, SORT and AWK.
- * All you need is the Zaloha.sh file (contains ~74 kB of program code and ~76 kB of documentation).
+ * All you need is the Zaloha.sh file (contains ~76 kB of program code and ~76 kB of documentation).
  * No compilation, installation and configuration is required.
  * Cyber-secure: No new binary code, no new open ports, easily reviewable.
  * Both directories must be available locally (local HDD/SSD, flash drive, mounted Samba or NFS volume).